Who I Am

 What I Do

 I work at the intersection of Human-Computer Interaction, Learning Sciences, and ICT for Development, where I study human behavior in order to design systems that can better support people and society.

 In my primary research area, I focus on educational applications, using methods from machine learning, HCI, and computational linguistics to understand how interpersonal social factors in learning can inform the design of more social educational technologies.

-At a higher level, I am interested in how machine learning and AI systems are integrated into various aspects of civic life, from municipal decision-making to citizen hacking with open civic data.
+At a higher level, I am interested in how machine learning and AI systems are integrated into various aspects of civic life, from municipal decision-making to citizen data science with open civic data.

 |July 2018||I'll be speaking at the Google Cloud NEXT event this week, about our work using machine learning to design "socially-aware" educational AI.|